mumoshu/node-detacher/README.md

 If the system deleted `datadog-agent` before any other pods, it's obviously unable to collect and send metrics from those pods to Datadog.

 `node-detacher` allows you to delete all the pods, includign application pods, sidecar proxies, log, and metric collector pods in the descending order of "deletion priority", which solves the issue.

+For 3, it isn't actually a Kubernetes problem, but some famouns tools like cluster-autoscaler doesn't gracefully stop daemonset pods on node termination.

+It can be problematic when your pod has a local write-ahead log that needs to be flushed before termination, e.g. a mail forwarder like postfix, and a log forwarder like fluentd.

+`node-detacher` can gracefully stop daemonset pods in response to `cluster-autoscaler` "marks" the node to be deleted, which solves the issue.

 ## Use-cases